A graph-state based synthesis framework for Clifford isometries: Synthesis algorithms

 \subsection{Normal forms}

 One advantage of this framework is that normal forms can be derived quite easily with short proofs.
 We now propose some of them.
-As a corollary we recover previous normal forms for Clifford operators that can be found in the literature.
+Notably, we show that we can recover similar structures to some previous normal forms found in the literature.
+By similar structures we mean that the number and properties of the 2-qubit gate layers are the same, but our own normal forms may differ in the 1-qubit gate layers.
+Given that the main cost in the implementation of Clifford isometries lie in the execution of the 2-qubit gate layers, we believe that our own normal forms can be assimilated as the ones of the literature despite some differences in the 1-qubit gate layers.

 We use the following terminology: -S- corresponds to a layer of S gates, -C- corresponds to a layer of CNOT gates, -CZ- corresponds to a layer of CZ gates and -H- corresponds to a layer of H gates.
 Given that the gates on the input side are only applied to the first $k$ qubits, and that the gates in the output side can be applied to the whole $n$ qubits, we will note the layers with a subscript to emphasize when it concerns only $k$ or $n$ qubits.